-The new EYFSP is due to become statutory in 2021/22 academic year (i.e. for pupils entering reception in September 2021) but schools had the opportunity to become early adopters this year (the window for 'early adoption' has now closed and the schools have been selected).
+The new EYFSP is due to become statutory in 2021/22 academic year (i.e. for pupils entering reception in September 2021) but schools had the opportunity to become early adopters (the window for 'early adoption' has now closed and the schools have been selected).
 These early adopter schools will be exempt from the current EYFSP and will instead be required to submit data relating to the new framework to LAs in summer 2021.

 One key change in terms of data collection is the removal of the ‘exceeding’ grade.
 Under the new framework, schools will only assess whether a pupil has met (i.e. expected) or not met (i.e. emerging) the criteria of each Early Learning Goal (ELG).
 There is also an ‘A’ value for instances where there is not enough information available to make an assessment.

 Whilst there are still 17 ELGs in the new EYFSP, some of these have changed and do not necessarily map to the old ones.
 The following table provides a comparison with the ELGs used to define the Good Level of Development measure highlighted.